Static Peak Divide

 The hike to Static Peak Divide begins from the Death Canyon Trailhead.
 To reach the trailhead from Moose Junction, turn left onto Moose-Wilson Road and drive roughly 3 miles south to reach the turn-off for the Death Canyon Trailhead.
 Turn right and drive another 2 miles to the end of the road.
 Although the first mile is paved, the last mile travels over a fairly rugged gravel road.
 The park highly recommends using a 4-wheel drive vehicle to reach the trailhead.
 At the point where the paved road ends there's a small parking area that allows people in 2-wheel drive vehicles to park and walk the last mile to the trailhead.

-The hike begins with a moderate climb through a forest dominated by lodgepole pines.
-Hikers will also pass a few aspen groves along the way as well.
+The hike begins with a moderate climb through a lodgepole pine forest.
+You'll also pass a few aspen groves along the way as well.
 A short distance from the trailhead you'll reach the Valley Trail junction.
-You should turn left onto the Valley Trail to continue towards Static Peak Divide.
+Hikers should turn left onto the Valley Trail to continue towards Static Peak Divide.

 At exactly one mile hikers will arrive at the Phelps Lake Overlook.
 Resting at an elevation of 7200 feet, this perch stands 567 feet above Phelps Lake, and offers outstanding panoramic views of the 750-acre, glacially-carved lake, the sixth largest lake in Grand Teton National Park.
 While at the overlook take note of the old-growth Douglas firs nearby, some of which are estimated to be between 300 and 400 years old.

-From the overlook the trail travels back down to the valley floor where you'll have access to the lakeshore.
+From the overlook the trail travels down to the valley floor where you'll have access to the lake.
 As the trail descends you'll enjoy additional views of the lake, as well as some outstanding views of the mouth of Death Canyon.

 At just over 1.7 miles hikers will reach the Death Canyon Trail junction.
 A turn to the left would lead hikers down to a small sandy beach along the northern shore of the lake.
 To continue on towards Static Peak Divide hikers should proceed straight ahead.
 From this point forward you'll be traveling on the Death Canyon Trail.